hasanayan/craco-plugin-single-spa-application/README.md

         orgName: "my-org",
         projectName: "my-app",
         entry: "src/single-spa-index.tsx", //defaults to src/index.js,
-        orgPackagesAsExternal: false // defaults to false. marks packages that has @my-org prefix as excluded so they are not included in the bundle
+        orgPackagesAsExternal: false // defaults to false. marks packages that has @my-org prefix as external so they are not included in the bundle
+        reactPackagesAsExternal: true // defaults to true. marks react and react-dom as external so they are not included in the bundle
       },
     }]
 }